-Economies specialized in agricultural production exhibit slow growth relative to the rest and terms of trade deterioration, further depressing their purchasing power, a combination that I will refer to as reversed-TTE.
+Economies specialized in agricultural production exhibit slow growth relative to the rest and terms of trade deterioration, further depressing their purchasing power, a combination that I will refer to as reverse-TTE.
 To show this in a simple way (I present further evidence in Section 3), Figure 1 plots the change in terms of trade against the change in real income (relative to the US) for each economy over a period of roughly 40 years.1 A fully operational TTE would yield a negative relationship between these two variables.
-The correlation for the full sample of countries is -0.07.
-Nevertheless, it is clear that the group of countries with large shares of agricultural exports (in bold) contribute to a great extent against a stronger TTE, since almost all of them are located in the bottom-left quadrant (the correlation for a sample ignoring these countries rises to -0.20).
-The fact that movements in terms of trade over time depend on specialization patterns is of particular importance in the light of recent empirical literature attributing income differences to the sectoral composition of output between regions.2 Understanding the driving forces behind this pattern becomes crucial to properly explain development problems faced by economies in which comparative advantage lies largely on the agricultural sector, most notably in South America and Sub-Saharian Africa.
-In this paper, I argue that lower product diversification in the agricultural sector can help explain the reversed-TTE found in the data for agricultural economies.
+While the correlation for the full sample of countries is -0.07, it is clear that the group of countries with large shares of agricultural exports (in bold) contribute to a great extent against a stronger TTE, since almost all of them are located in the lower-left quadrant (the correlation for a sample ignoring these countries rises to -0.20).
+Given the relatively low growth in real income experienced by these economies, the fact that their terms of trade have not improve enough to shift their location to the right of the previous Figure, constitutes an important puzzle to explain.
+The finding that terms of trade movements depend on specialization patterns is of particular importance in the light of recent empirical literature attributing income differences to the sectoral composition of output between regions.2 Understanding the driving forces behind this pattern becomes crucial to properly explain development problems faced by economies in which comparative advantage lies largely on the agricultural sector, most notably in South America and Sub-Saharian Africa.
+In this paper, I argue that lower product diversification in the agricultural sector can help explain the reverse-TTE found in the data for agricultural economies.